This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Over in City Park, with Vajdahunyad Castle as the backdrop, is a huge ice skating rink that runs from late November to mid-January before it is turned back into a summer pond complete with ducks!

-There’s also the stunning State Opera House and St Stephens Basilica to see, but the main winter attractions are the fabulous natural thermal springs that deliver 70 million liters of warm and therapeutic water every day to more than a dozen spas.
+There’s also the stunning State Opera House, Imperial Palace, and St Stephen’s Basilica to see, as well as wine tasting in the country known for its delicious and sweet Tokaj wine.
+But the main winter attractions are the fabulous natural thermal springs that deliver 70 million liters of warm and therapeutic water every day to more than a dozen thermal baths and spas.

 Copenhagen, Denmark